Purdue-CS193/homework-0-anjannanisetti/index.md

-## Personal Info

- - name: Nanisetti, Anjan
- - email: ananise@purdue.edu
+# Anjan Nanisetti's First CS193 Homework

+## My Favotite Things About CS193

+- course leads are pretty cool
+- class seems to be easy but useful

 ## Welcome to GitHub Pages